JasmeetSinghBali/Microservices/building_microservice_hands_on_intermediate/ReadMe.md

 > ## DevOps With Nodejs + Express + MONGO(CRUD) + REDIS(Auth)
-timestamp 307 handling sessions with express-sessions.
+timestamp 334

-> ## AIM: Setting Up workflow for developing node&express app within a docker container.
+> ## AIM: Setting up workflow for developing node&express app within a docker container and understanding how production works with containerize applications i.e to deploy as different microservices.
-****Note- Each time you add new dependency or change environment variable do docker-compose down then up --build****

 > # Blueprint
 ****NODE POST API + MONGO(CRUD) + REDIS(AUTH)****
-- [x] Docker Prod & Dev environment
+- [x] Docker setup for Prod & Dev environment
 - [x] CRUD with mongoDB & Login
-- [ ] Auth with Session & redis
+- [x] Auth with express-session & connect-redis https://www.npmjs.com/package/connect-redis

+****Note-1 - Each time you add new dependency or change environment variable do docker-compose down then up --build,also when changing in the docker-compose file then rerun the docker-compose up it will automatically detect changes.****
+****Note-2 - Remember we can also do docker up directly when we add new dependency but it will have to make sure to pass --build and -V flag to create a new anonymous volume so that the old information from the container volume is not retrieved. example docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d --build -V****

 > ## Topics Covered